wessware/ARIMA_TIME_SERIES_FORECASTING/README.md

 to be very challenging.
 This can be attributed to an array of factors that affect the demand for/of farm machineries at different times of the year.
 This project deploys Time Series Analysis & Forecasting methods to understand (analyze) income generation from a select farm machinery owner for a period of ~10 months.
 The analysis (and forecasting) is based on the machine's usage for transport services & ploughing - analyzed on daily, monthly, yearly, and date-wise usage.

+## Intention
+From the Time Series Analysis, the project intends to create a hypothetical understanding on machinery demands at different times of the years, the type of machinery deployments to anticipate at different times of the years, and the (average) income generated from different machinery deployments (at different times of the year).

+From the Time Series Forecasting, the project intends to provide the owner with daily, weekly, monthly, and date-wise projections of expected income to be generated from the farm machineries.
+It is the hypothetical intention of this project that the insights gained herein, will help farm machinery owner's to properly plan the usage, and management of their farm machinery to ensure ROI, longevity, optimal income generation.